mullak99s-Faithful/mullak99sFaithful/README.md

 TODO
 =================

--| v1.11-RC1 |-
+-| v1.11 |-

-- Add transparant GUI's to Anvil, Beacon, Enchanting Table, Villager Trading (Still unsure if to implement this).
+- More 3D Block and Item models